 Dermal Fillers – Temporary Reduction Of Deep Lines And Wrinkles

-Aesthetic treatments such as dermal fillers may be carried out once a full consultation to discuss your treatment options and suitability.
-Call us on 01962 809937 if you would like to discuss further or book a free initial consultation for aesthetic treatments.
+Aesthetic treatments such as dermal fillers may be carried out after a full consultation to discuss your treatment options and suitability.
+Call us on 01962 809937 if you would like to discuss further or book an initial consultation for aesthetic treatments.

 Dermal fillers can be used to generally plump the skin making it look firmer and more youthful.
 The dermal fillers we use fall into two categories:

-Hyaluronic acid based fillers are popular because they are affordable, biocompatible and because of the hyaluronic acid, they give instant hydration within the skin.
+Hyaluronic acid based fillers are popular because they are affordable and biocompatible.

 Side effects, pillow face and other things you need to know

-We use highly bio-compatible temporary dermal fillers which are synthesised in a laboratory and contain no animal by products, as such, reactions to the products are extremely rare.
+We use highly bio-compatible temporary dermal fillers which are synthesised in a laboratory and contain no animal by products.
+Reactions to the products are extremely rare.
 However, immediately after treatment you might be a little puffy in the treatment area and occasionally bruising may occur.

 Dermal fillers are usually administered using a canula which causes less trauma to the area than a needle and therefore less risk of bruising.